 The cosy (read smallish) rooms are fully appointed with warm colors, paintings and comfortable beds and seating.
 Windows open to let breezes in and marble bathrooms boast a range of toiletries.
 Several rooms have facilities to make things easier for those with disabilities.

 Every room has the features one would expect of a finer hotel––minibar, safety deposit box, wireless internet connection, premium bathroom amenities.
 At the Park Club level, guests are treated to tea and coffee, a basket of fruit, national newspaper, a bottle of red wine and a liqueur to end the day.
 Add flowers, private airport transfer and daily washing of one change of clothes for those in the Park Club and Master Park Club Suites.

 A small but bright and airy solarium pool and fitness centre await on the 15th floor where guests can enjoy spectacular city views with glimpses of the towering Andes.

 Guests are mostly business people from all parts of the globe, usually in the 30 to 60 age range.
 The hotel offers meeting and banquet facilities for groups of six to 100.

 Because of its friendly and sheltering atmosphere, this would be a good hotel for a woman travelling alone.
 Families with children are welcome in a sister property, the Park Suite Apartments, just a block away.

 The 80–seat Park Lane dining room is hushed, the service good, the menu varied and the wine list extensive.
 The adjoining bar offers a range of cocktails and aperitifs and there is a small wine boutique shop in the lobby.

-Overall, the Park Plaza is a pleasant place to spend a few days on business or pleasure and, since the staff's command of English seems limited, guests have an ideal opportunity to practise their Spanish!
+Overall, the Park Plaza is a pleasant place to spend a few days on business or pleasure and, since the staff's command of English seems limited, guests have an ideal opportunity to practice their Spanish!